DeloitteDigitalUK/github-release-copier/README.md

 # GitHub Release Copier

-Copies a release, it's name, body and assets from one GitHub owner/repository to another.
+Copies a release (including its name, body and assets) from one GitHub owner/repository to another.

 ## How does it work?